Granville-Technologies-UG/Chatbot/README.md

 2. **QA Testing**

-   - After merging feature branches into `main`, the `main` branch is merged into `qa`.
+   - After merging feature branches into `main`, the `main` branch is merged into `staging`.
-   - The `qa` branch undergoes rigorous testing.
+   - The `staging` branch undergoes rigorous testing.
-   - Any issues found in `qa` are fixed in new branches off `main` or directly in `qa` if necessary.
+   - Any issues found in `staging` are fixed in new branches off `main` or directly in `staging` if necessary.

 3. **Staging Deployment**

-   - Once all tests pass in qa, the qa branch is merged into `staging`.
+   - Once all tests pass in staging, the `staging` branch is merged into `production`.
    - The staging environment is a replica of production, allowing for final validation.
    - If staging tests are successful, the staging branch is prepared for production deployment.